RyutoSetsujin/Infinitesimal/README.md

 ## Special thanks
 This theme wouldn't be here if it weren't for the help of the following people:
+* dj505 (creating the original theme in the first place)
 * JoseVarelaP (loads of code optimization and refactoring, suggestions and development assistance)
 * Luizsan (creator of PIU Delta / member of Team Infinity and SSC, many notes and examples taken from his work)
 * Jousway (development assistance)